 1. Sachsenhausen Concentration Camp

-Sachsenhausen Concentration Camp was established by the Nazis in 1936 and remained in operation until 1945.
-It was one of the first camps to be built under Heinrich Himmler’s administration and became a model for other concentration camps.
+Sachsenhausen Concentration Camp was one of the concentration camps developed by the Nazis in 1936, and was in Function till 1945.
+It was one the first that was constructed under Heinrich Himmler to be exact and soon served as the prototype for other concentration camps.

-1.1 How to get to Sachsenhausen Concentration Camp from Berlin
+1.1 Ways of accessing Sachsenhausen Concentration Camp from Berlin

 To get there by public transport, follow these steps:

-- Take the S-Bahn (suburban train) from Berlin Hauptbahnhof (the central train station) to Oranienburg station.
-The S-Bahn line that serves Oranienburg is S1.
+The S-Bahn (suburban train) can be caught at Berlin Hauptbahnhof, the central train station, to the Oranienburg station.
+The S-Bahn line of operations available to Oranienburg is S1.

 2. Visitors Information